nekromant/esp8266-frankenstein/README.md

 tftp
 ```

-Optionally, use `saveenv` before `tftp`
+Optionally, use `saveenv` before `tftp`.

 If everything goes well - you'll be running your new firmware in a few seconds.
-tftp doesn't check what stuff you have in your image, so if
+Note, `tftp` doesn't check what stuff you have in your image...

 # Known bugs